 We have never paid cash dividends on our capital stock.
 We do not anticipate paying cash dividends to our shareholders in the foreseeable future.
 The availability of funds for distributions to shareholders will depend substantially on our earnings.
-Furthermore, our loan agreement places certain restrictions on payment of dividends.
 Even if we become able to pay dividends in the future, we expect that we would retain such earnings to enhance capital and/or reduce long-term debt.